 9. Add gravity to the game

 - Change the value in the textbox of the change by y block to -15.
-Now when you press the green flag icon above your game, the bird will fall really fast!
+Now when you press the green flag icon above your game, the bird will drop really fast!

 10. Make gravity slower